DarshanTupe/flight-delay-analysis-powerbi/README.md

 # Flight Delay & Cancellation Analysis - Power BI

 ## Project Overview
-This project presents an interactive **Power BI dashboard** analyzing flight delays and cancellations across airlines and cities.
+This project is an interactive Power BI dashboard that analyzes flight delays and cancellations across airlines and cities.

-The dashboard helps identify delay trends, airline performance, and city-level patterns in flight disruptions.
+The dashboard helps understand delay patterns, airline performance, and which cities experience the most delays.

 ---

 ## Dataset
-The dataset contains airline performance data including:
+The dataset contains airline performance information such as:

 - Flight Date
 - Airline